ibm-cloud-docs/vpc/bare_metal_server_faq.md

 {: #faq-bare-metal-1}
 {: faq}

-Currently, only VMware ESXi 7.0 is supported.
-Support for RHEL, Windows, Linux, and custom image support is planned.
+Currently, only VMware ESXi 7.0 and RHEL 8.4 are supported.
+Support for Windows, Linux, and custom images is planned.

 ## What storage options are available?
 {: #faq-bare-metal-2}